jbananak-jfrog/ReadME-ML/docs/JFROG ML/automate-jfrog-ml/automation-tutorials/index.md

    * `JFROG_API_KEY`: Your JFrog API key.
    * `SLACK_WEBHOOK_URL`: Your Slack webhook URL.
-   * `MINUTES_TO_SEARCH_BACK`: The number of minutes to check back for failed executions.
+   * `MINUTES_TO_SEARCH_BACK`: The period (in minutes) to checking back for failed executions.
 Defaults to 60 if not set.
 4. **Upload the three Python scripts** (`check_and_retrieve_failed_executions.py`, `notify_on_slack.py`, `lambda_handler.py`) as a Lambda deployment package (zip file).
 5. **Configure the function handler** in the Lambda console to `lambda_handler.monitor_executions`.
-6. **Set up a CloudWatch event rule** to trigger the Lambda function periodically according to your preferred schedule (e.g., every hour).
+6. **Set up a CloudWatch event rule** to trigger the Lambda function periodically according to your preferred schedule (for example, every hour).

-By following these steps, you will be able to monitor JFrog ML batch executions for failures and receive alerts via Slack, enriching the functionality already existent on the platform.
+By following these steps, the system will actively monitor JFrog ML batch executions for failures and deliver immediate alerts via Slack, extending the platform's native monitoring capabilities.